logo

 The Bigger Picture

-So, hats off to Ora Ïto and Renault for pulling this off.
-It’s bold, it’s brilliant, and it’s just the kind of madness we need in the car world right now.
-If only they’d let us take it for a spin…
+Hats off to Ora Ïto and Renault for pulling this off.
+The R17 restomod is bold, it’s brilliant, and it’s the kind of madness the car world needs right now.
+If only they’d let us take it for a spin.
+Until then, I’ll just have to dream of cruising through Paris in this retro-futuristic masterpiece.

 cover-image